textcortex/icortex/README.md

 - a drop-in replacement for the IPython kernel.
 Prompts start with a forward slash `/`—otherwise the line is treated as regular Python code.
 - interactive—install missing packages directly, decide whether to execute the generated code or not, directly in the Jupyter Notebook cell.
-- fully extensible—if you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).
+- open source and fully extensible—if you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).

+ICortex is currently in alpha, so expect breaking changes.
+We are giving free credits to our first users—[join our Discord](https://discord.textcortex.com/) to help us shape this product.

 ## Installation